 The ability to take criticism well depends mostly on how secure we feel about ourselves.
 Yet it could hardly be said that any of us actually enjoys being criticized.
-For it's a challenge to avoid feeling defensive when we experience ourselves as attacked.
-At such times, it's more "natural"--or rather, more aligned with our conditioning--to go into self-protective mode.
+For it's a challenge to avoid feeling defensive when we experience ourselves being attacked.
+At such times, it's more "natural"—or rather, more aligned with our conditioning—to go into a self-protective mode.
 And typically, the way we choose to protect ourselves is through denying the criticism, indignantly turning on the criticizer, or hastening to disengage from the uncomfortable situation entirely.

-Such a well-nigh universal tendency is elevated almost to an art form with those afflicted with narcissistic personality disorder (NPD).
+Such a universal tendency is elevated almost to an art form with those afflicted with narcissistic personality disorder (NPD).
 When criticized, narcissists show themselves woefully incapable of retaining any emotional poise, or receptivity.
 And it really doesn't much matter whether the nature of that criticism is constructive or destructive.
 They just don't seem to be able to take criticism, period.
-At the same time, these disturbed individuals demonstrate an abnormally developed capacity to criticize others (as in, "dish it out" to them).
+At the same time, these disturbed individuals demonstrate an abnormally developed capacity to criticize others ("dish it out" to them).

-Although narcissists don't (or won't) show it, all perceived criticism feels gravely threatening to them (the reason that their inflamed, over-the-top reactions to it can leave us so surprised and confused).
+Although narcissists don't, or won't, show it, all perceived criticism feels gravely threatening to them—the reason that their inflamed, over-the-top reactions to it can leave us so surprised and confused.
 Deep down, clinging desperately not simply to a positive but grandiose sense of self, they're compelled at all costs to block out any negative feedback about themselves.
-Their dilemma is that the rigidity of their defenses, their inability ever to let their guard down (even with those closest to them), guarantees that they'll never get what they most need, which they themselves are sadly--no, tragically--oblivious of.
+Their dilemma is that the rigidity of their defenses, their inability ever to let their guard down, guarantees that they'll never get what they most need, which they themselves are sadly oblivious of.

 As a caveat, however, I should add that no single theory adequately accounts for every instance of NPD.
 The explanation I'll be offering, though seminal among those proposed, is still just one of several.
 But even though it's a bit oversimplified, I think it elucidates the essential dynamic of the narcissistic defense system better than any of the theoretical alternatives.

 Without any clear recognition of what's motivating them, in their relationships as adults they continue to seek the encouragement, support, and acceptance denied them earlier.
-Yet, however unconsciously, at the same time they've cultivated the strongest defenses against ever having to feel so excruciatingly vulnerable again.
-And so when they're criticized, or think they're being criticized (and they're definitely hyper-alert to the possibility), they're compelled to react aggressively, in the frantic effort to avoid re-experiencing the terrible feelings of loneliness, abandonment, or rejection they suffered when they were younger.
+Yet, however unconsciously, at the same time, they've cultivated the strongest defenses against ever having to feel so excruciatingly vulnerable again.
+And so when they're criticized, or think they're being criticized, they're compelled to react aggressively, in the frantic effort to avoid re-experiencing the terrible feelings of loneliness, abandonment, or rejection they suffered when they were younger.

 It's especially suggestive that two common terms in the psychoanalytic literature used to describe NPD are "narcissistic injury" and "narcissistic rage."
-The "injury" results from their parents' deficiencies in being able to adequately nurture them, and so make them feel loved--a prerequisite for self-love.
-Which is why they need constantly to prove themselves by arrogantly claiming a superiority over others that, alone, can make themselves feel "good enough" to be loved . . . but which, ironically, serves in time only to alienate these others.
+The "injury" results from their parents' deficiencies in being able to adequately nurture them, and so make them feel loved, a prerequisite for self-love.
+This is why they need to prove themselves constantly, arrogantly claiming superiority over others that can make themselves feel "good enough" to be loved.
+But ironically, it serves in time only to alienate these others.

 It's precisely this need to be viewed as perfect, superlative, or infallible that makes them so hypersensitive to criticism.
-And their typical reaction to criticism, disagreement, challenges-or sometimes even the mere suggestion that they consider doing something differently-can lead to the "narcissistic rage" that is another of their trademarks.
+And their typical reaction to criticism, disagreement, challenges can lead to the "narcissistic rage" that is another of their trademarks.
 To protect their delicate ego in the face of such intensely felt danger, they're decidedly at risk for going ballistic against their perceived adversary.

-All of which indicates just how fragile their artificially bloated sense of self really is.
-Given the enormity of their defenses, they regard themselves not on a par with, but above others.
+This indicates why their artificially bloated sense of self is so fragile.
+Given the enormity of their defenses, they regard themselves not on a par with, but above, others.
 Yet they're mortally threatened when anyone dares question their words or behavior.
-Ancient fears about not being acceptable are never that far from the surface, which is why narcissists must forever be on their guard with anyone who might disbelieve or doubt them.
+Ancient fears about not being accepted are never that far from the surface, which is why narcissists must forever be on their guard with anyone who might disbelieve or doubt them.
 For any external expression of doubt can tap into their own self-doubts.

-And this is why, though they can certainly "dish it out" (by way of affirming to themselves their superiority over others), they just can't "take it" themselves.
-Obviously, if the child part of them was unequivocally convinced about their basic acceptability--was, that is, adequately integrated into their adult part--they wouldn't need to boast about (or exaggerate) their accomplishments, or vehemently debate anyone who took exception to their viewpoint.
-But it's definitely the case with narcissists that they see their best defense as mandating a good offense.
+And this is why, though they can certainly "dish it out", they just can't "take it" themselves.
+Obviously, if the child self was unequivocally convinced about their basic acceptability—adequately integrated into their adult self—they wouldn't need to boast about their accomplishments, or vehemently debate anyone who took exception to their viewpoint.
+But narcissists see their best defense as mandating a good offense.

-To sum up the above (as well as extend it), when criticized, narcissists--acutely sensitive to negative evaluation--can begin to experience anxiety or degradation.
+To sum up the above, when criticized, narcissists can begin to experience anxiety or degradation.
 A certain shame at their non-family-bonded core may rise perilously close to consciousness.
-So, by way of safeguarding themselves from such never-resolved feelings of worthlessness or defeat, they're likely to react to present-day threats with contempt or defiance, or with a verbal violence frequently referred to as "narcissistic rage."
+By way of safeguarding themselves from such never-resolved feelings of worthlessness or defeat, they're likely to react to present-day threats with contempt or defiance, or with verbal violence frequently referred to as narcissistic rage.

-Another way of putting this is that, exquisitely susceptible to criticism because it endangers their frail sense of internal validation, they take great pains to devalue or invalidate the person criticizing them.
-To achieve such dismissal of the threatening other, they'll do everything possible to negate their viewpoint.
+Exquisitely susceptible to criticism because it endangers their frail sense of internal validation, they take great pains to devalue or invalidate the person criticizing them.
+To achieve such a dismissal, they'll do everything possible to negate their viewpoint.
 And this can include much more than blaming or indignantly challenging them.
-For narcissists, when their position has been exposed as false, arbitrary, or untenable, will suddenly become evasive, articulate half-truths, lie (actually, as much to themselves as others), flat-out contradict themselves (and to a degree that can leave the other person gaping!), and freely rewrite history (literally--and audaciously--making things up as they go along).
-This is why at such times they don't seem adults so much as six-year-olds.
-And in fact, when others inadvertently trigger mini emotional crises in them, there's little doubt that, both cognitively and emotionally, they can regress to a maturity level of that age (or less).
+When a narcissist's position has been exposed as false, arbitrary, or untenable, he will suddenly become evasive, articulate half-truths, lie, flat-out contradict themselves and freely rewrite history (making things up as they go along).
+This is why at such times they don't seem like adults so much as 6-year-olds.
+And in fact, when others inadvertently trigger mini emotional crises in them, there's little doubt that, both cognitively and emotionally, they can regress.

 So what's the final cost of all the narcissist's efforts to ward off what constitutes for them the unbearable sting of criticism?
 As already suggested, it's immense.
-Though not consciously realized by them, their heart's deepest desire is to form an intimate bond with another that would successfully address the huge void their parents' denigration or neglect left in them.
+Though not consciously realized by them, their heart's deepest desire is to form an intimate bond with another that would successfully address the huge void left by their parents' denigration or neglect.
 But because they're so strongly motivated to avoid re-experiencing this keenly felt hurt, their overpowering defenses prevent them from letting anyone get close enough to assist them in recovering from their pain.
 A pain that they conceal quite as much from themselves as others.

-Recall that they need somehow to see themselves as perfect, for they can't perceive anything less than that as good enough for the critical parent they've internalized (who's now "immortalized" inside their own head).
-Consequently, they're made extremely uncomfortable whenever their mate--implicitly viewed as an extension, or reflection, of their idealized self--reveals an imperfection or makes a mistake.
-In that moment they experience an irresistible urge to dis-identify themselves from their partner, for their partner is now inextricably linked to parental disapproval and rejection.
-At such times, they can be extremely unkind--and yes, even brutal--in how they react to them.
+Recall that they need somehow to see themselves as perfect; they can't perceive anything less than that as good enough for the critical parent they've internalized.
+Consequently, they're made extremely uncomfortable whenever their mate—implicitly viewed as an extension, or reflection, of their idealized self—reveals an imperfection or makes a mistake.
+At that moment, they experience an irresistible urge to dis-identify themselves from their partner, their partner is now inextricably linked to parental disapproval and rejection.
+At such times, they can be extremely unkind, even brutal, in how they react to them.

 At last, the prodigious defenses of those with NPD simply don't permit them to grow, to evolve, or to take full responsibility for their lives.
-They're so "bound" by these defenses (which are more varied than I've been able to do justice to here) that there's a stagnant, two-dimensional quality about them.
+They're so "bound" by these defenses that there's a stagnant, two-dimensional quality about them.
 They're not really free to reform, to change, to progress, to expand.
-Given their considerable drive, they're frequently able to attain more and more things.
+Given their considerable drive, they're frequently able to attain more and more things .
 But as Huston Smith wisely declared: "You can never get enough of what you don't really want."

-In attempting to avoid any resurgence of the acute pain they once felt with their non-nurturant caretakers, they succeed only in muting--or burying--this pain.
+In attempting to avoid any resurgence of the acute pain they once felt with their non-nurturing caretakers, they succeed only in muting or burying this pain.
 They're unwilling to take the chance that authentically opening themselves up to another could lead to a personal fulfillment beyond anything they ever experienced in growing up.
 So, in playing it safe, they present others with an impenetrable facade.
-And the price they pay for such habitual self-protectiveness is that their wounded inner child--well-hidden beneath their carefully cultivated, false exterior--can never be healed.
+And the price they pay for such habitual self-protectiveness is that their wounded inner child, well-hidden beneath their carefully cultivated and false exterior, can never be healed.